2022 Atlanta Braves season: Record vs. opponents

-Regular season Game log
+Regular season game log

-On March 10, 2022, the MLB and MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
+On March 10, 2022, MLB and MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
 Opening Day is scheduled for April 7.
 Although MLB previously announced that several series would be cancelled due to the lockout, the agreement provides for a 162-game season, with originally canceled games to be made up via doubleheaders.
 Spring training is to begin on March 17.